 James teaches and coordinates undergraduate introductory accounting and also teaches postgraduate management control systems.
 James was awarded the 2017 UTS Learning and Teaching Award for Individual Teaching for "a sustained approach to enhancing student engagement and performance in introductory accounting and beyond".
 He, as part of the introductory accounting team, has also been awarded an OLT Group Citation for Outstanding Contribution to Student Learning, the UTS Learning and Teaching Group Award, Accounting Discipline Group Teaching Prize and grant funding for the application of new technologies to improve student engagement and learning.

-As part of the UTS professional experience program, James has spent time as a visiting academic at the Marshall School of Business (University of Southern California) and Luiss University Rome.
-James also completed the International Teachers Programme (ITP) in 2017.
+James has been a visiting scholar at the University of Oxford (Saïd Business School), Monash University (Department of Accounting), University of Southern California (Leventhal School of Accounting) and Luiss University Rome.
+James completed the International Teachers Programme (ITP) in 2017.

 Prior to joining UTS James worked in auditing at a big four accounting firm and at a large multinational retailer in stock administration.